Simone Denny

 Simone Andrea Denny is a Canadian singer and songwriter.
-She is best known as a vocalist with the dance music groups Love Inc. and Widelife, appearing most prominently on the hit dance singles "Broken Bones", "You're a Superstar", and "All Things (Just Keep Getting Better)".
+She is best known as a vocalist with the dance music groups, BKS, Love Inc. and Widelife, appearing most prominently on the hit dance singles "Broken Bones", "You're a Superstar", and "All Things (Just Keep Getting Better)".

 Background

 Born and raised in Toronto, her parents are of Guyanese heritage.
 She discovered her passion for music while competing in a talent show in grade six, later training as an opera singer but choosing instead to pursue pop music.
 She quickly developed a following in local bands, landed the role of Mama in the Canadian production of Mama, I Want to Sing! opposite Deborah Cox, and performed as a backing vocalist for artists such as Maestro Fresh Wes and Devon.

 After meeting DJ Chris Sheppard, she contributed as a guest vocalist to several songs by his band BKS, as well as the songs "Tonight It's Party Time" and "I Can't Take the Heartbreak" by Barry Harris and Rachid Wehbi's group Outta Control (a.k.a.
 Killer Bunnies).